 This underscores a particular need to teach digital citizenship, both broadly and to neurodivergent youth, says Phillips.
 “We should start educating youth about ethical, responsible, and positive online behaviors and to be responsible users and creators of online content.”

-Tips: Considerations for Assessing Media Use by Neurodivergent Youth
+Tips: Considerations For Assessing Media Use By Neurodivergent Youth

-Evaluate Media Use in Context
+Evaluate Media Use In Context

 Assess the benefits and harms of your neurodivergent child’s media use with close observation of the individual child’s use patterns, says Kristen Harrison, PhD, Richard Cole Eminent Professor, Hussman School of Journalism and Media, University of North Carolina.
 Harrison recommends asking these questions about the media use: